 What is a Student Mentee?

-A student mentee is an admitted Missouri School of Journalism student who seeks valuable knowledge, insight and guidance from a journalism or strategic communication organization mentor or a Missouri School of Journalism alumni mentor regarding his/her professional growth and development.
+A student mentee is a Missouri School of Journalism student who has completed at least one year of college and seeks valuable knowledge, insight and guidance from a journalism or strategic communication organization mentor or a Missouri School of Journalism alumni mentor regarding his/her professional growth and development.
 The student mentee is an equal partner in the mentoring relationship, and must play an active role in his/her own development.

 What are the Benefits of Having a Mentor?